-1. Book your accommodation in Chiang Mai with as early as possible.
+1. Book your accommodation in Chiang Mai as early as possible.
 Prices soar as the festival draws near.

-2. Arrive at the Lanna Duthanka Buddhist Center in Mae Jo University early to get a good spot.
+2. Arrive at the Lanna Duthanka Buddhist Center at Mae Jo University early to get a good spot.
 Although the praying ceremony and lantern release will only take place in the evening, the place gets incredibly crowded.
 4 pm onwards would be a good time.

 4. If you're going to Wat Phan Tao or other temples before the lantern release, do not bring your lantern with you!
 They are not allowed inside the temples.